MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/java-standalone-sampling-overrides.md

 }
 ```

-Using that output, one can configure a sampling override similar to the one below that will filter our noisy SQL calls:
+Using that output, you can configure a sampling override similar to the one below that will filter our noisy SQL calls:

 ```json
 {